1. Getting Started: Part I

 • After installation, right click on the mounted drive and select “Eject.”

-• Finally, read the remaining instructions before running SeligSIM.
+• Read the remaining instructions before running SeligSIM.
 The software does not provide guidance on how to setup your controller.
-That information is provided only in these written instructions.
+That information is provided only in these written instructions and in videos on YouTube.

 If your computer is unable to mount the .iso installer file, then use a DVD writer to write the .iso file to a DVD and install directly from the DVD that you create.
 If your computer does not have a DVD drive, use an external DVD drive that connects to your PC.
 (External DVD drives are cheap and readily available.
 They connect via USB to your computer.)